solo-io/solo-cop/workshops/gloo-gateway/README.md

 ![Security](images/security.png)

-Gloo Mesh Gateway utilizes OWASP ModSecurity to add WAF features into the ingress gateway.
+Gloo Gateway utilizes OWASP ModSecurity to add WAF features into the ingress gateway.
 Not only can you enable the [OWASP Core Rule Set](https://owasp.org/www-project-modsecurity-core-rule-set/) easily, but also you can enable many other advanced features to protect your applications.

 In this section of the lab, take a quick look at how to prevent the `log4j` exploit that was discovered in late 2021.
 For more details, you can review the [Gloo Edge blog](https://www.solo.io/blog/block-log4shell-attacks-with-gloo-edge/) that this implementation is based on.